asdkant/corp-survival-kit/README.md

 ## Enhancements of basic functionality
 * [Powershell Community Extensions](https://github.com/Pscx/Pscx): makes powershell nicer, with stuff like reverse history search
+* [PowerToys](https://github.com/microsoft/PowerToys) various enhancements on windows functionality
+  > Chocolatey install: `choco install powertoys`
+* [VoiceMeeter](https://www.vb-audio.com/Voicemeeter/) better audio streams control panel
+  > Chocolatey install: `choco install voicemeeter`

+### For the Linux crowd
 * [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) the closest you can get to running Linux on your machine without using a VM.
 It's not perfect, but close enough
+* [AltDrag](https://stefansundin.github.io/altdrag/) gives you back the functionality of being able to alt + drag a window (alt + right click drag resizes). **important:** If you're using win10 with DPI scaling, you will need [this workaround](https://github.com/stefansundin/altdrag/issues/7#issuecomment-667418224)
+> Chocolatey install: `choco install altdrag`
+* [Alacritty](https://github.com/alacritty/alacritty) is a really slick terminal emulator (and ONLY a terminal emulator). **note:** You will likely want to generate a `alacritty.yml` and tweak it a little - I'm setting the startup command to `powershell wsl ~` so it's my WSL terminal.
+> Chocolatey install: `choco install alacritty`
 * [MobaXterm](https://mobaxterm.mobatek.net): The nicest linux terminal experience for windows, also includes a pretty decent Cygwin distro (tho I use it mostly with WSL).
-Use the free version, you probably don't need the paid goodies
+Use the free version, you probably don't need the paid goodies (InfoSec banned it from my workplace because SSH tunnels ☹️, so I'm switching to alacritty)
   > Chocolatey install: `choco install mobaxterm`
-* [PowerToys](https://github.com/microsoft/PowerToys) various enhancements on windows functionality
-  > Chocolatey install: `choco install powertoys`
-* [VoiceMeeter](https://www.vb-audio.com/Voicemeeter/) better audio streams control panel
-  > Chocolatey install: `choco install voicemeeter`

 ## Other apps
-* [Lync Logger](https://github.com/Zougi/LyncLogger/releases/tag/v1.1) (use v1.1, audio recording is broken in v1.2): chatlogs for Lync / Skype for business, will be useful until that particular thing dies the death it richly deserves.
 * [Draw.io](https://www.draw.io): diagram tool, it's a great replacement for Visio.
 There's also [a desktop client](https://github.com/jgraph/drawio-desktop/releases) and a Jupyter notebook version.
   > Chocolatey install: `choco install drawio`